dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/account-viewers/previous-hcc-viewer/_index.md

 ![Previous HCCs](PreviousHCCViewer.png)

-The previous HCC overview will display the HCC history to show for both the current and prior year.
-When HCCs are enabled, these will display grouped by HCC category and by code — showing the account number and MRN # for the visits each were associated to.
+The Previous HCC Overview will display the HCC history to show for both the current and prior year.
+When HCCs are enabled, these will display grouped by HCC category and by code — showing the account number and MRN for the visits each were associated to.

 ![Previous HCC Viewer](PreviousHCC.png)